Beard: From the Renaissance to the present day

 By the early-twentieth century, beards began a slow decline in popularity.
 Although retained by some prominent figures who were young men in the Victorian period (like Sigmund Freud), most men who retained facial hair during the 1920s and 1930s limited themselves to a moustache or a goatee (such as with Marcel Proust, Albert Einstein, Vladimir Lenin, Leon Trotsky, Adolf Hitler, and Joseph Stalin).
 In the United States, meanwhile, popular movies portrayed heroes with clean-shaven faces and "crew cuts".
 Concurrently, the psychological mass marketing of Edward Bernays and Madison Avenue was becoming prevalent.
 The Gillette Safety Razor Company was one of these marketers' early clients.
+The phrase five o'clock shadow, as a pejorative for stubble, was coined circa 1942 in advertising for Gem Blades, by the American Safety Razor Company, and entered popular usage.
 These events conspired to popularize short hair and clean-shaven faces as the only acceptable style for decades to come.
 The few men who wore the beard or portions of the beard during this period were usually either old, Central European, members of a religious sect that required it, or in academia.
+This case of affairs would last all the way until the late-1960s.

 The beard was reintroduced to mainstream society by the counterculture, firstly with the "beatniks" in the 1950s, and then with the hippie movement of the mid-1960s.
-Following the Vietnam War, beards exploded in popularity.
+Following the Vietnam War, facial hair exploded in popularity.
 In the mid-late 1960s and throughout the 1970s, beards were worn by hippies and businessmen alike.
-Popular musicians like The Beatles, Barry White, The Beach Boys, Jim Morrison (lead singer of The Doors) and the male members of Peter, Paul, and Mary, among many others, wore full beards.
-The trend of seemingly ubiquitous beards in American culture subsided in the mid-1980s.
+Popular musicians like The Beatles, Barry White, The Beach Boys, Jim Morrison (lead singer of The Doors) and the male members of Peter, Paul, and Mary, among many others, wore full beards or mustaches.
+The trend of seemingly ubiquitous facial hair in American culture subsided by the early-1980s, as political conservatism became dominant.

 By the end of the 20th century, the closely clipped Verdi beard, often with a matching integrated moustache, had become relatively common.
 From the 1990s onward, fashion in the United States has generally trended toward either a goatee, Van Dyke, or a closely cropped full beard undercut on the throat.
-By 2010, the fashionable length approached a "two-day shadow".
+However, clean-shaven remained the most common style overall, in part due to successful advertising campaigns of Gillette.
+In 2010, the fashionable length approached a "two-day shadow".
 The 2010s decade also saw the full beard become fashionable again amongst young hipster men and a huge increase in the sales of male grooming products.